Aircraft pilot

-An aircraft pilot, or aviator, is an individual who controls an aircraft's flight by operating its directional controls.
+An aircraft pilot (or aviator) is an individual who controls an aircraft's flight by operating its directional controls.
 Other aircrew members, such as navigators and flight engineers, are also considered aviators because they assist in operating the aircraft’s navigation and engine systems.
 Aircrew members like drone operators, flight attendants, mechanics, and ground crew are not classified as aviators.

 To recognize pilots' qualifications and responsibilities, most militaries and many airlines around the world award aviator badges to their pilots.

 Definition

 The first recorded use of the term aviator (aviateur in French) was in 1887, as a variation of aviation, from the Latin avis (meaning bird), coined in 1863 by G. J. G. de La Landelle in Aviation Ou Navigation Aérienne ("Aviation or Air Navigation").
-The term aviatrix (aviatrice in French), now archaic, was formerly used for a female pilot.
-The term aviator (aviateur in French), now archaic, was formerly used for a male pilot.
-People who operate aircraft obtain a pilot licence.
-Aviation regulations referred to pilots.
+The term aviator was used for any pilot or specifically a male pilot.
+The term aviatrix (aviatrice in French), now archaic, was used for a female pilot.

 These terms were used more in the early days of aviation, when airplanes were extremely rare, and connoted bravery and adventure.
 For example, a 1905 reference work described the Wright brothers' first airplane: "The weight, including the body of the aviator, is a little more than 700 pounds".
+Since the 1950s, the term "pilot" is used almost exclusively, even in regulations, and people who operate aircraft obtain a pilot licence.